umd-fire-coml/2021-Image-Super-Resolution/README.md

 ## Google Colab: ##

-The following is a link to a google colab version of our project:
+The following is a link to a google colab version of our project, where you can view some more results of our super-resolution model:

 [https://colab.research.google.com/drive/1sxYCYOPGuRwB46FtIq5Me8TIfXYLrpjq?usp=sharing](https://colab.research.google.com/drive/1sxYCYOPGuRwB46FtIq5Me8TIfXYLrpjq?usp=sharing)